 In most states, the age of majority (when a person is recognized by law as an adult), is 18 years of age or older.
 A “minor” is a person who is under the age of 18.
-When a minor breaks the law or causes damage or injury to another person, an animal or property, the minor’s parents may bear the liability.
-Many state statutes authorize courts to hold parents financially responsible for the damages caused by their minor children.
+When a minor breaks the law or causes damage or injury to another person, an animal, or property, the minor’s parents may bear the liability.
+Many state statutes authorize courts to hold parents financially responsible for the damage caused by their minor children.
 Some states may even hold parents criminally liable for failing to supervise a child whom they know to be delinquent.

 Parental Liability for Minors

 In general, minors are liable for their misdeeds.
 However, when a minor acts intentionally or negligently in a manner that causes harm to another, it is difficult to collect damages from the minor.
 In such a situation, the minor’s parents may also be held liable for their child’s acts and/or ordered to pay for them.
 A “parent” can be anyone exercising parental authority over the child, but typically refers to the “custodial” parent.
 Although they vary widely by state, most parental liability laws target intentional, malicious or reckless behavior and exclude pure accidents.
 Parental liability stems from the custodial parents’ obligation to supervise and educate their children.

 Continue Reading Are Parents Liable for the Acts of Their Minor Children